 The Amex EveryDay® Credit Card from American Express offers an introductory APR of 0% on purchases for 12 months for purchases and balance transfers (then 13.99%-23.99% Variable).
 Like all others mentioned in this article, it has no annual fee.

 What sets this card apart is the consumer protections and levels of service that have made American Express an industry leader for customer satisfaction.
 And its rewards program's not bad at all.
 Earn 2x points at U.S. supermarkets on up to $6,000 per year (after that, 1x) and 1x points on other purchases.
 Terms and limitations apply.

 Use your card to make purchases 20 or more times in any single billing period and get 20 percent extra points on those purchases (less returns and credits).

 Right now, new cardholders can earn 10,000 Membership Reward® points after using his or her new card to make $1,000 in purchases within the first three months.
-If you're both an AmEx fan and a rewards lover, don't forget to check out the Blue Cash Preferred® Card from American Express, which also offers a 0% introductory APR on purchases (and balance transfers for that matter) for 12 months (13.99%-24.99% Variable).
-Yes, this card carries a $95 annual fee, but you can earn 6 percent cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1 percent), 3 percent cash back at U.S. gas stations and select U.S. department stores and 1 percent cash back on other purchases.
+If you're both an AmEx fan and a rewards lover, don't forget to check out the Blue Cash Everyday® Card from American Express, which also offers a 0 percent introductory APR on purchases (and balance transfers for that matter) for 12 months (then, 13.99%-24.99% Variable).
+This card doesn't have an annual fee, and you can earn 3 percent cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1 percent), 2 percent cash back at U.S. gas stations and select U.S. department stores and 1 percent cash back on other purchases.
 Your cash back earned is received in the form of Reward Dollars that can be redeemed as a statement credit or for gift cards or merchandise.
-Terms and conditions apply.
+Terms apply.
+See Rates and Fees